-For example, the location of the property is important because renters want to be close to shopping and, in the case of long-term rentals, schools, but they also want security and a safe neighborhood.
+For example, the location of the property is important because renters want to be close to shopping and, in the case of long-term rentals, schools, but they also want security and a safe neighbourhood.
 Some properties will rent for more simply because of where they are located.

 Another important factor in how much revenue you can earn is the level of luxury it offers.
 Obviously, more luxury means more revenue.
 Two other factors are the size and the amenities it offers.

-Toronto residential and commercial property management companies use various data points to predict how much revenue property will bring in.
+Toronto residential and commercial property management companies use various data points to predict how much revenue the property will bring in.
 Without the appropriate data, you’re just taking a guess at how much rental income you can earn on your properties.
-The key is to make your prices competitive with those of similar properties, but not so underpriced that you miss out on potential revenue.
+The key is to make your prices competitive with those of similar properties but not so underpriced that you miss out on potential revenue.